paramsen/root.paramsen.com/README.md

 _We just deployed 3 docker containers remotely with one command 🤓_

 ## Run local [dev]: First start instructions
+_This is being rewritten with Ansible, but for now;_

     ~> cd ./dev
     ~> vagrant up
     #Wait until it is up & running, open new terminal